-[20] We have had regard to the fact that the applicant will offer a range of entertainment activities for all ages and the licensed area is set apart from other activities.
+[23] We have had regard to the fact that the applicant will offer a range of entertainment activities for all ages and the licensed area is set apart from other activities.
 No issues have been raised about the applicant's suitability or of those nominated to manage the sale and supply of alcohol.
 There are no public objections and no suggestion that the event will reduce the amenity and good order of the locality by more than a more than minor extent.
-We are satisfied that the design and layout of the premises, particularly the separation of the licensed area is appropriate.
+We are satisfied that the design and layout of the premises, particularly the separation of the licensed area is appropriate for both the outside (and inside alternative in the event of wet weather).
 The applicant has provided a detailed Alcohol Management Plan that provides guidance to the volunteers involved in running the event that should ensure that the law is complied with.
 We are satisfied that the applicant is providing adequate food, low alcohol and non-alcoholic beverages and information regarding alternative forms of transport.
 We have had regard to the matters raised in the agency reports made under s141 of the Act.